recollect your thoughts

 The potency of this event was not imbued only because the Olympics are the world’s grandest stage, but because in the early ’70s the mini-cam, the battery-powered video recorder, and the time-base corrector were invented.
 These portable devices first allowed reporters to broadcast live transmissions from any point on the globe.
 And the first of those points for many of them was Munich, from where they sent live transmissions into the homes of the world’s television viewers.

 For hundreds of millions, the attack at the Olympic Games was not happening thousands of miles away on an entirely different continent.
 It was happening in their very own living rooms.

 i i i

-Somewhere around a quarter of the world’s population is estimated to have at least been aware of Black September’s Munich attack, with most of them made aware by the television playing in their living rooms.
-Along with the Holocaust it is the only real-life event to be turned into a big-screen movie by Steven Spielberg.
-The PLO’s intelligence chief explained well that a landmark act of Symbolic Terror had been achieved, “world opinion was forced to take note of the Palestinian drama, and the Palestinian people imposed their presence on an international gathering that had sought to exclude them.”5
+Somewhere around a quarter of the world’s population is estimated to have at least been aware of Black September’s Munich attack, with most of them made aware of it by the television playing in their living rooms.
+Along with the Holocaust it’s the only real-life event to be turned into a big-screen movie by Steven Spielberg.
+The PLO’s intelligence chief explained well that a landmark act of Symbolic Terror had been achieved: “world opinion was forced to take note of the Palestinian drama, and the Palestinian people imposed their presence on an international gathering that had sought to exclude them.”5

 Following this act of Symbolic Terror came the thud of international opinion, which was “virtually unanimous of its condemnation of the terrorists’ operation.”
 Many thought that the PLO had “irredeemably tarnished the righteousness of their cause in the eyes of the world,” and so at first Munich was seen as “a stunning failure and a grave miscalculation, generating revulsion rather than sympathy and condemnation instead of support.”6 But the terrorists of the PLO weren’t too worried.